suvo83/IDS/README.md

 - 📈 Anomaly detection based on network behavior
 - 📄 Detailed logging of detected intrusions
 - 🔔 Real-time alerts on terminal or file
-- 🧠 Modular and extensible design for custom rules

 ---